YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

      $  mojito jslint app .
      $  mojito jslint mojit mojits/Github

 #.
 Alright, we've tested and linted our application.
-Go ahead and start the application.
+Go ahead and start the application
+   by running the following from your application directory.

    ``$ mojito start``

    In future modules, we won't include steps for running tests and linting your code, but highly recommend that you do this on your own to save yourself the headache of unraveling more complicated errors.

 #.
 To view your application, open the URL http://localhost:8666/@Github/index in a browser.
+This
+   is the page created and served by your application.

    It's a strange URL, right?
 First, the port 8666 is the default port used by Mojito, which we'll override in the next step.
 As for the path, well, we haven't set up any routes yet, but the syntax for routes is as follows: ``/{mojit_instance}/{action}``.

-   We haven't created a mojit instance yet (we'll do that in the next module), but fortunately, Mojito creates for us an anonymous instance of the mojit ``Github`` by prepending ``@`` to the mojit name.
+   We haven't created a mojit instance, which is an in-memory instance created from the mojit code (mojit definition), but we'll do that in the next module.
+   Fortunately, Mojito creates for us an anonymous instance of the mojit ``Github`` by prepending ``@`` to the mojit name.
 As for ``'index'``, it's an action called from the mojit instance.